 The BBC war correspondent Paul Wood has contacts in the intelligence world and has been working this year at a Washington think tank and investigating allegations of Russian involvement in the US election [my emphasis].
 He’s been telling me about the British former spy, Christopher Steele, who is said to have compiled the original dossier (BBC Radio 4 Today Programme, 12 January 2017).

-It is likely that New America, the think tank in question, for which Paul Wood is currently working while also working for the BBC, wouldn’t be best pleased that Webb incontinently revealed what Wood was doing at New America, which their official profile of him describes in completely different terms:
+It’s odd that Webb does not name New America, the think tank in question, but merely refers to it as a “Washington think tank.”
+Was he worried that if people heard the name they might look into New America in more depth?
+Whatever the case, it is likely that New America, for which Paul Wood is currently working while also working for the BBC, wouldn’t be best pleased that Webb incontinently revealed what Wood was doing at New America, which their official profile of him describes in completely different terms:

 According to New America, far from “investigating allegations of Russian involvement in the US election,” as Webb claimed on air, he is there to write a book about Syria.
 As we know, US defence establishment support for the Jihadists it used as proxies to effect regime change in Syria and for the CIA’s attempt to frame Trump as a Russian asset are deeply connected.
 But the coincidence of those two agendas in Paul Wood was never explicitly acknowledged by either of his joint employers, the BBC and New America.
 For both, he was officially reporting or writing on Syria.